christianrowlands/network-survey-messaging/README.md

 This will overwrite the current HTML content from the docs directory with the last API definition from the yaml file.

 #### Building the protobuf Java and Python libraries
+The Java library is built and published with Java 8 to support older Android versions, however it can be built with Java 11 if needed.

  - Execute `gradlew build` in the root directory to produce the Java library with the protobuf messages.
  - Execute `gradlew publishToMavenLocal` in the root directory to publish the artifacts to the local Maven cache.